botpress/botpress/docs/guide/website/versioned_docs/version-12.1.2/advanced/configuration.md

 There are 4 different levels of logs:

-- Debug: display very detailed informations about the bot operations
+- Debug: display very detailed information about the bot operations
 - Info: gives general information or "good to know" stuff
 - Warn: means that something didn't go as expected, but the bot was able to recover
 - Error: there was an error that should be addressed